 Our expert surveyors have considerable knowledge and experience of building construction and a background of managing construction projects for the repair, maintenance and physical alteration of clients’ properties.

-Clients need help to ensure that contracts for the repair, renovation and re-fitting of their properties run smoothly and are delivered ‘on time and on budget‘, and that is just what we are able to deliver.
+Clients often need help to ensure that contracts for the repair, renovation and re-fitting of their properties run smoothly, and are delivered ‘on time and on budget‘, and that is just what we are able to deliver.

-Our surveyors also specialise in dealing with Dilapidation matters on behalf of both the landlord and the tenant.
-In addition, through on-going training are always right up to date with the relevant laws that are constantly changing.
+Our surveyors specialise in dealing with Dilapidation matters on behalf of both the landlord and the tenant.
+Importantly, through on-going training our experts are always right up-to-date with the relevant laws that are constantly changing.

 We manage the construction and repairs that might be required to meet the tenant’s liability, or, put the building back into proper order as part of our integrated client service.